Color Packaging: The Color Wheel of Branding And Packaging

 At JohnsByrne, we understand that when it comes to the communication function of packaging, color is one of the most significant components for attracting customers.
 Visible from a greater distance than other elements, such as copy, shape and graphics, color is vital to packaging.
 The greatest reason for this is that the psychology of color is highly personal and conditional.
 But, we can help your company make sense of this important choice.
 In addition, we can provide innovative printing technologies, as well as custom color options that can make virtually every color, tone and shade possible.

 Color is evocative.
 It has the power to trigger feelings and thoughts—whether positive or negative.
 Color is also associative.
 One’s experiences often shape reactions to various colors.
-Because of this, the color scheme of a package can induce emotions and attitudes about the product before the consumer knows anything about it.
+Because of this, packaging color schemes can induce emotions and attitudes about the product before the consumer knows anything about it.
 Ultimately, it comes down to this: in order for color to contribute to the successful match between product and target consumer, it’s necessary to know relevant details about both.
 In order to stand out from your competition and capture potential buyers’ attention, it is crucial to keep the following goals in mind when choosing packaging colors.

 What is the end goal of using your product?
 What message do you want your packaging to send to your buyer?
 Is this message comforting, fun, conservative?
 Is it about health and wellness, or is it used to make the customer feel attractive or help with a problem?
 Is it about luxury?
 Is it about value?
 Regardless, make sure the colors send the right message.
 With those key considerations in mind, let’s now talk a look at packaging colors and what they mean.